This page is about the event. For the show named after the event, see here.

 It's worth mentioning that, while the Nintendo 64 might be largely underappreciated and looked down on in hindsight, there was actually a very real war going on between it and the PlayStation that was, in some respects, even bloodier than the Genesis/SNES war a generation prior.
 This is because it was arguably the first console war to be heavily fueled by the then-emerging internet.
 While neither system had the mudslinging ads of the preceding generation, the downright brutal arguing and flaming occurring on video game message forums and websitesnote more than made up for this.
 In a sense, you could argue that the fourth generation was more of a battle between competing companies, while the fifth generation was more of a battle between competing fans.

 You might expect that the developers shifting their focus away from Nintendo would choose its then-primary competitor Sega as a new platform, rather than new-kid-on-the-block Sony.
 However, the Saturn was a complex multi-processor design that was harder to program for, and it was less powerful than PlayStation when rendering in 3D.
 It was also crippled by creepy-as-fuck American television advertising, and a botched surprise launch in the US that caught third parties flat-footed and enraged retailers that weren't in on the secret, including Wal-Mart.
+Adding to the litany of issues was mistrust and a lack of communication between the Japanese and American branches of Sega, and general mismanagement, mostly by the infamous Bernie Stolar.
 Although it managed to grab some good market share in Japan, the dearth of game releases eventually led to its failure in other territories, where it was discontinued in 1998.

 The Apple Pippin, released in conjunction with Bandai, was a weird mesh of computer and console sensibilities with all of the worst attributes of both too expensive for a console, too underpowered for a computer, and a software library that barely cracked two digits.
 It's mostly useful for filling out every tech site list of "Ten Worst Consoles" or "Five Apple Flops."